Flight-Free-UK/flight_free_uk_website/source/posts/flightfree2020-podcast-episode-10-cycle-touring.html.markdown

 #### **Jo:**

 Cycling is the perfect pace.
 We like walking but it takes a long time to get anywhere.
 By bicycle, distances are achievable.

 #### **Debs:**

 There's a great sense of accomplishment.

-> Cycling is the perfect pace.
+> "Cycling is the perfect pace.
 With walking it takes a long time to get anywhere.
 By bicycle, distances are achievable."

 #### Flight Free UK: